habibimatrix/downtify/README.md

 The **12-step Organizer pipeline** classifies every downloaded file, votes on the correct genre across up to 6 independent sources, applies your custom rules, and caches the result permanently — so the next song by the same artist takes milliseconds instead of seconds.

-All of the original Downtify features are preserved.
 The Organizer layer is purely additive.

 ---